By DON FENLEY

 Philips has dual roles.
 He’s a successful small businessperson and an elected city official focused on what’s happening to everyday people – especially those who are working-class individuals – struggling with higher rents.
 The $800 rent for his new one-bedroom apartments illustrates that concern.
 That’s anywhere from $200 to $400 a month below what some major apartments and older complexes are charging.
 His two-bedroom units went for $1,200 a month.

-A letter to the editor the same week Philips’ new tenants were moving in complained the rent for her apartment in another apartment community was increasing from $935 to $1,429 a month.
-“I’m a senior citizen on a fixed income.
-I cannot afford it,” Linda Burns wrote in the Times-News.
-Her letter is similar to the complaints from other ValCap residents.
+A letter to the editor the same week Philips’ new tenants were moving in complained their rent in another apartment community was increasing from $935 to $1,429 a month.
+It is similar to the complaints from other renters written to various media and social media venues.

 Similar complaints have come from locals who think new residents moving to the Tri-Cities from other states has driven home prices so high they can’t compete.
 There some’s truth to the complaints, but it’s not all the story.
 New residents are driving the population increases, but the growth rate is muted by the region’s death rate and the number of Tri-Cities residents who leave the region every year.